What Is In The Birth Control Pill?

 - Mini-pills: Mini-pills, which are sometimes called Progestin-Only Pills (POP), are made up of only one type of female hormone known as progestin.
 These pills help thicken your cervical mucus and cause thinning in the walls of your uterus.
 Sometimes these pills may also act as ovulation repressants but that is usually a rare case.
 This is normally advised when you have shown sensitivity to estrogen.

 Just like the combination pill, also the mini-pill is effective if taken daily at the same time.
-It is safe to use in case you are at a risk of a heart disease or stroke or are a heavy smoker.
-It is also safe to use in the case of breast-feeding women.
-With mini-pills you have less flexibility with the timing (should not be late more than 3h), and if you forget or exceed the buffer time you should use a backup contraceptive such as a condom for at least the next 48h.
+It is safe to use in case you are at risk of heart disease or stroke or are a heavy smoker.
+It is also safe to use in the case of breastfeeding women.
+However, with mini-pills, you have less flexibility with the timing (should not be late more than 3h), and if you forget or exceed the buffer time you should use a backup contraceptive such as a condom for at least the next 48h.
 If you’re on the mini-pill and find it difficult to take around the same times, have a look at our recommendations on how to jog your memory.